Sexual Harassment Lawyer

 In California, the Fair Employment and Housing Act (FEHA) explicitly makes sexual harassment unlawful.
 The FEHA generally provides more protection and damages for employees.

-There tends to be a lot of misconceptions and confusion about sexual harassment.
-Here are some answers to some of the most common questions:
+There are a lot of misconceptions and much confusion surrounding workplace sexual harassment.
+Here are some answers to some of the most common questions that clients have asked us; we hope they help you understand harassment law a bit better:

-- It depends.
+It depends.
 If harassment is by a supervisor, the employer is strictly liable.
 If the harassment is by a co-worker, the employer is liable if the supervisor knew or should have known of the harassment and failed to take immediate and appropriate corrective action.
+For this reason, as we mentioned in the previous question's reply, inform your supervisor as soon as possible, not only for having a case, but more importantly for the reason of safety.

-- Yes.
+Yes.
 Even if you are not the direct target, the offensive conduct might create a hostile work environment for you.
+At the end of the day, you are there to earn a living or follow a career, not to be the recipient of any sort of sexual harassment.
+Call now at (619) 793-4827.

-- Yes.
-Not only is sexual harassment unlawful but retaliation for complaining about the sexual harassment is also illegal.
+Yes.
+Not only is sexual harassment unlawful but retaliation for complaining about the sexual harassment is also unlawful.
 Examples of retaliation are being fired or demoted for reporting the sexual harassment.
+If you are not certain about the retaliation, just call us and ask; keep our number with you, in case something new pops up.

 IF YOU THINK THAT YOU ARE BEING SEXUALLY HARASSED OR ARE AN EMPLOYER WITH A CASE FILED AGAINST YOU, PLEASE CALL US TODAY AT (619) 793-4827 FOR A CONSULTATION.